Monitoring Degree Progress

 Admission to Candidacy

-To be eligible for admission to candidacy, a student must meet all GPA criteria (2.60 overall, 2.60 U of M, 2.00 internal and 2.00 pre-candidacy GPAs are required for automatic admission) and must have in-progress any remaining pre-major (pre-candidacy) requirements for the BBA or BAcc degree program.
+To be eligible for admission to candidacy, a student must meet all GPA criteria (2.60 overall, 2.60 U of M, and 2.00 pre-candidacy GPAs are required for automatic admission) and must have in-progress any remaining pre-major (pre-candidacy) requirements for the BBA or BAcc degree program.
 Students do not need to earn a specific minimum grade for candidacy.
 Instead, students need to earn a passing grade (Grade of D or higher) in courses and meet the GPA levels outlined above.
 However, BAcc students are required to earn a grade of "C" or better in Acct 2001 and Acct 2002 in order to be admitted to candidacy for the BAcc degree program.
-Students with a 2.00-2.59 UM overall and a 2.00 internal and pre-major GPAs are pooled and reviewed for evidence of academic success in LSBE majors.
+Students with a 2.00-2.59 UM overall and pre-major GPAs are pooled and reviewed for evidence of academic success in LSBE majors.
 Students must maintain GPA eligibility and successfully complete the in-progress pre-major courses in order to maintain candidacy status and to remain registered for upper-division LSBE courses.
 Students failing to meet these conditions will be notified of the problem.

 All formal feedback and notification regarding candidacy will be sent to the student’s UMD e-mail account by Advising and Academic Services staff.